Who We Are

 At farmers markets and special events throughout the Northern Neck, Plant Clinics function as traveling Master Gardener Help Desks.
 Plant Clinics are a regular feature at farmers markets in Tappahannock, Irvington, Heathsville, and Montross.
 Local merchants and special event sponsors provide other venues during the year.

-Northern Neck Master Gardeners visit local elementary and primary school during the school year to teach students about plants, wildlife and the environment providing an entertaining, interactive experience supporting the Standards of Learning (SOL) objectives.
-Northern Neck Master Gardeners also conduct other educational programs for local children outside the school environment.
+Northern Neck Master Gardeners visit local elementary and primary school during the schools year to teach students about plants, wildlife and the environment providing an entertaining, interactive experience supporting the Standards of Learning (SOL) objectives.
+Northern Neck Master Gardeners also conduct other educational programs for local youth outside the school environment.

-The Northern Neck Master Gardeners maintain several different Teaching Gardens located throughout the Northern Neck.
+The Northern Neck Master Gardeners maintain several different Demonstration Gardens located throughout the Northern Neck.
 These gardens are designed to illustrate ideas, plant varieties, and gardening techniques for various applications.

 The Northern Neck Master Gardeners’ Speakers Bureau provides experienced and knowledgeable speakers to local groups and organizations.
 They offer presentations on a wide range of horticultural and environmental topics.